Fibroadenoma: Cryoablation

-High Intensity Focused Ultrasound
+High-intensity focused ultrasound

-High Intensity Focused Ultrasound (HIFU) is a newer technique for the treatment of malignant and benign tumors of the breast and has shown promising results in the form of complete radiological removal of tumors.
+High-intensity focused ultrasound (HIFU) is a newer technique for the treatment of malignant and benign tumors of the breast and has shown promising results in the form of complete radiological removal of tumors.
 An ultrasound beam is focused on a target in the breast and leads to tissue death and protein degradation by raising the temperature in that area.
 Currently, the use of radiation is recommended in some cases, but HIFU in particular is not part of treatment guidelines.
 Further research into the usefulness of HIFU, specifically in fibroadenoma, is required before more widespread use of the technique in fibroadenoma.

 Epidemiology

 Of all breast tissue samples taken, fibroadenomas comprise about 50%, and this rate rises to 75% for tissue sample in women under the age of 20 years.
 Fibroadenomas are more frequent among women in higher socioeconomic classes and darker-skinned people.
 Body mass index and the number of full-term pregnancies were found to have a negative correlation with the risk of fibroadenomas.
 There are no known genetic factors that influence the rate of fibroadenomas.
-The rate of occurrence of fibroadenomas in women have been reported in literature to range from 7% to 13%.
+The rate of occurrence of fibroadenomas in women has been reported in literature to range from 7% to 13%.